トレイルランニングの魅力と日本での楽しみ方

 by SevenSummits 23 Jun 2024

-Hello everyone, this time I'd like to introduce you to trail running, which is becoming increasingly popular around the world, and how you can enjoy it in Japan.
-I'll tell you in detail about what trail running is, its appeal, and the recommended places, communities, and events you can enjoy in Japan.
+Hello, this time I will introduce how to enjoy trail running, which is gaining popularity around the world, in Japan.
+I will explain what trail running is, its appeal, and recommend places, communities, and events where you can enjoy it in Japan.

 What is trail running?

-Trail running refers to running on unpaved natural roads.
-You run through a variety of terrains, including dirt roads, mountain trails, sand, grass, forest trails, mud, and snow.
-Unlike road running, where you run on paved roads, the more technical the terrain, the slower your pace will be.
-You need to avoid tree roots, rocks, and other obstacles, and the ground may be slippery or uneven.
-There are also large changes in elevation, so you need to be aware of the elevation you are gaining (elevation gain) and the elevation you are losing (elevation loss).
+Trail running refers to running on unpaved natural paths.
+It involves traversing diverse terrains such as dirt paths, mountain trails, sand, grasslands, forest trails, mud, and snow.
+Unlike road running, which takes place on paved roads, trail running tends to slow down as the terrain becomes more technical.
+Runners need to avoid tree roots, rocks, and other obstacles, and the ground can be slippery or uneven.
+There are also significant changes in elevation, requiring awareness of both the elevation gain and elevation loss.

-With all this in mind, you need to pay attention to your surroundings and concentrate on your feet.
-It's more challenging than running on paved roads, and you should take necessary precautions, such as letting someone know where you're going before you set off and learning the terrain of the area you're running in.
-But the beautiful scenery, sense of freedom, and sense of accomplishment make trail running worth a try.
+Considering these factors, it is necessary to pay attention to your surroundings and focus on your footing.
+It is more challenging than running on paved roads, and you should take necessary precautions such as informing someone of your destination before you leave or checking the terrain of the area where you will be running in advance.
+However, trail running, which allows you to enjoy beautiful scenery, a sense of freedom, and a feeling of accomplishment, is worth trying at least once.

 Trail running gear

-If you are already a runner and want to start trail running, you don't need to buy any special gear right away.
-If you choose short, less technical trails, road running shoes will suffice.
-However, if you plan on tackling more technical trails, it's a good idea to have shoes specifically designed for trails.
-Road running shoes are lightweight, well-cushioned, and suitable for hard, smooth surfaces.
-Trail running shoes, on the other hand, are generally heavier and designed to protect your feet from different surfaces such as mud, rocks, sand, and roots.
-If you are going to run long distances, you should also consider a hydration pack or vest.
-These can be useful for storing water, food, clothing, and a first aid kit.
+If you are already running and want to start trail running, you don't need to purchase special gear right away.
+If you choose shorter trails that are not very technical, road running shoes will suffice.
+However, if you plan to tackle more technical trails, it is recommended to get trail-specific shoes.
+Road running shoes are lightweight and cushioned, making them suitable for hard, smooth surfaces.
+On the other hand, trail running shoes are generally heavier and designed to protect your feet from various surfaces like mud, rocks, sand, and roots.
+If you are running long distances, consider a hydration pack or vest as well.
+They are convenient for storing water, food, clothing, and a first aid kit.

-If you are a beginner and are unsure about buying trail running shoes, it may be a good idea to try renting them first.
+If you are a beginner and are unsure about purchasing trail running shoes, it might be a good idea to try renting them first.

 How to get started with trail running in Japan

 One of the differences between road running and trail running is the pace.
-Trail running is slower than road running, especially for beginners.
-Start on easy trails and gradually increase the distance.
-Trail running is more physically demanding, as it involves more changes in terrain and elevation.
-Focus on effort rather than pace.
+Especially for beginners, trail running tends to be slower than road running.
+It's a good idea to start with easy trails and gradually increase the distance.
+Trail running requires more physical strength due to the changes in terrain and elevation.
+Let's focus on effort rather than pace.

 Where to go trail running in Japan

-1. Mt.
-Takao (Tokyo) The best place to start trail running is on a hiking trail.
-One of the most popular places in Tokyo is Mt.
-Takao (Takaosan).
-Mt.
-Takao is located in the suburbs of Tokyo and can be accessed from Shinjuku Station in about 50 minutes on the Keio Line.
-The good thing about Mt.
-Takao is that it has multiple trails with different levels of difficulty.
-There are a total of seven trails (Routes 1-6 and the Inariyama Trail) that can be enjoyed by beginners to advanced runners.
+1. Mount Takao (Tokyo) The best place to start trail running is on hiking trails.
+One of the most popular spots in Tokyo is Mount Takao (Takao-san).
+Mount Takao is located in the suburbs of Tokyo and can be accessed in about 50 minutes from Shinjuku Station via the Keio Line.
+The great thing about Mount Takao is that there are multiple trails with varying levels of difficulty.
+There are a total of 7 trails (Routes 1 to 6 and the Inariyama Trail), catering to everyone from beginners to advanced runners.

-The views from the summit are amazing, and if the weather is good you can even see Mt.
-Fuji.
-From Mt.
-Takao, there are trails to the neighboring Mt.
-Kobotokejoyama and Mt.
-Kagenobuyama.
-On the trail to Mt.
-Kobotokejoyama, you can enjoy the famous nameko soup, oden, and shaved ice.
-At the end of the trail, you can relax and refresh in the hot springs near Takaosanguchi Station.
+The view from the summit is wonderful, and on a clear day, you can see Mount Fuji.
+From Takao Mountain, there are trails leading to the adjacent Kobushi Castle Mountain and Kagenobu Mountain.
+On the trail to Kobushi Castle Mountain, you can enjoy local specialties such as nameko mushroom soup, oden, and shaved ice.
+At the end of the trail, it's also recommended to relax and refresh at a hot spring near Takao Station.

-2. Other places around Tokyo There are other great places for trail running around Tokyo, including Ome, Okutama, and Musashi-Itsukaichi.
-Okutama is a popular destination for nature lovers and is home to Tokyo's highest mountain, Mt.
-Kumotori (2,017 meters), which is perfect for hiking and camping.
+2. Other Places Around Tokyo There are other great places for trail running around Tokyo.
+Examples include Ome, Okutama, and Musashi Itsukaichi.
+Okutama is a popular spot for nature lovers, featuring Tokyo's highest peak, Mount Kumotori (2,017 meters), making it ideal for hiking and camping.

-3. Trail running spots outside Tokyo With about 70% of Japan's land area being mountainous, there are plenty of options.
-For example, Hakone, a hot spring resort in Kanagawa Prefecture, has hiking trails such as the old Tokaido road and Mt.
-Kintoki, and offers beautiful scenery.
+3. Trail Running Spots Outside of Tokyo About 70% of Japan's land is mountainous, providing plenty of options.
+For example, Hakone, a hot spring resort in Kanagawa Prefecture, has hiking trails such as the Old Tokaido and Mount Kintoki, where you can enjoy beautiful scenery.

 Running, especially trail running, is very popular in Japan.
-There are many running clubs and groups, such as Tokyo Trail Running (TTR), Japan Trail Running (JTR), Tama Trail Runners, and others.
-These groups are for both Japanese and foreigners who love running and nature.
-There are events for beginners to advanced runners, and a wide variety of courses and locations.
+There are many running clubs and groups, such as Tokyo Trail Running (TTR), Japan Trail Running (JTR), and Tama Trail Runners.
+These groups include both Japanese and foreign participants who love running and nature.
+There are events for beginners to advanced runners, and the courses and locations vary widely.

 Trail running events in Japan

-Japan is home to many trail running races, perfect for the more competitive runner.
-The most famous race is the Hasetsune Cup (Hasetsune Cup Mountain Endurance Race), which challenges runners to complete a technical 71.5km trail in under 24 hours.
-Others include the Mt.
-Mitake Climbing Race, the Mt.
-Fuji Climbing Race, and the Ome Takamizu International Trail Race.
+In Japan, many trail running races are held, making it ideal for competitive runners.
+The most famous race is the Hase-Tsunekai Cup (Hase-Tsunekai Mountain Endurance Race), which aims to complete a technical 71.5-kilometer trail within 24 hours.
+Other races include the Mitake Mountain Climbing Race, the Fuji Climbing Race, and the Ome Takamizusan International Trail Race.

 summary

-Why not try trail running in Japan?
-Whether you want to take part in a competition or just enjoy a social run with friends, you can enjoy Japan's nature in a style that suits you.
+How about trying trail running in Japan?
+You can participate in competitions or enjoy social running with friends.
+Enjoy the nature of Japan in a style that suits you.

 Thanks for subscribing!